This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 The other argument for not being really specific when presenting blog categories: you can always edit it.
 If you find your readers are always asking for more Photoshop tutorials, you can add or swap out that category to your sidebar or navigation.
 A blog is a work in progress and can be tailored to your readers' needs.

 I Present My New Blog Labels

-In working on this for my own blog, inspired by streamlined blogs I've come across recently, I'd like to present my new main attractions for this blog:
+In working on this for my own blog, I'd like to present my new main attractions for this blog:

-- Hand Lettering Tutorials - you guessed it, posts geared towards showing you how to incorporate hand lettering and calligraphy into your designs, as well as how to take your lettering from paper to digital
+- Creativity - you guessed it, posts geared towards showing you how to incorporate hand lettering and calligraphy into your designs, as well as how to take your lettering from paper to digital.

 Again, I urge you to comb through your posts a little, find your main categories as well as the categories you wish to feature in your sidebar or your navigation, and then have clear links to only a handful of categories, tags, or labels.

 How do you organize your blog post labels?
 I'd love to hear your thought process, or if this is on your to-do list.